younesDev00/InformationSystems/Report.md

     * I wish to view more historical sites and experience a more diverse culture.

 ## Use case Narratives
+Each system use case narrative outlines an interaction between a key stakeholder and the system, including requirements, exceptions and alternate flows considering external circumstances.

 ### Use Case Narrative 1